jaykay12/tech/_posts/2021-01-01-java-spring.md

 Till now, beans were declared using `<bean>` & injected using `<constructor-arg>` & `<property>` elements in XML config file.

-`Autowiring` is a concept ofr reducing this effort more.
+`Autowiring` is a concept of reducing this effort more.
 Used prominently with Annotation-based & Java-based configuration approaches.

 #### Annotation-based